Sometimes, sellers choose a private approach. This may happen because of privacy, tenants, timing, property type, or personal circumstances.

 Privacy and Personal Circumstances

-Public Listing vs. Private (Exclusive) Sale.
-Pros and Cons
+Public Listing vs. Private Sale: Pros and Cons

-The right approach depends on the asset, the people affected, and the risk created by exposure.
+There is no single best option.
+The right approach depends on the property, the seller’s goals, and the risks created by exposure.

 | Approach | Advantages | Disadvantages |